Employment

 - Online Personal History Questionnaire completed by each applicant

-- Personality Profile Written Exam (LESI) -taken at Police Department.
+- Personality Profile Written Exam (LESI) -taken at the Police Department.

 Phase 2